Growing up we all have role models and individuals whom we idolize.

 They might be our immediate family members, other adults, or peers we meet along the way.

 We also have the vivid media presenting figures we idolize or find ourselves attracted to.
-For young boys and girls who are innately gay, this becomes a confusing time.
+For young boys and girls who are innately gay or non-binary, this becomes a confusing time.

 Identifying with our peers and role models is an important part of development.
 What happens if we don’t see ourselves, or we see role models that don’t quite fit who we are becoming?